 Reasons for 221(g) processing delays

-While there are several reasons why the processing of a 221(g) case may be delayed, some of the common reasons for delays may include the following:
+While there are several reasons why the processing of a 221(g) case may be delayed, some of the common reasons for delays include:

 The consular officer assigned to the case may take a prolonged amount of time to verify information provided by the applicant such as employer-related information.